You are here

 - Prioritizing prevention, early identification, and early intervention for families with children at risk of developing emotional or behavioral disorders; and

-- Establishing policies to provide increased consistency and equity of care for lgbtqqiap youth and young people and families of color;
+- Establishing policies to provide increased consistency and equity of care for LGBTQ youth and young people and families of color;

 - Establishing policies that eliminate cultural and linguistic barriers to accessing services; and

-The Mental Health America Board of Directors approved this policy on June 12, 2011.
+The Mental Health America Board of Directors Approved this Policy on September 9, 2016.
 It is reviewed as required by the Mental Health America Public Policy Committee.

-- See MHA Position Statement 48, Prevention of Mental Health and Substance Use Disorders in Young People, http://www.nmha.org/go/about-us/what-we-believe/position-statements/p-48-prevention-in-young-people/position-statement-48-prevention-of-mental-health-and-substance-use-disorders-in-young-people.
+[i] See MHA Position Statement 48, Prevention of Mental Health and Substance Use Disorders in Young People, http://www.nmha.org/go/about-us/what-we-believe/position-statements/p-48-prevention-in-young-people/position-statement-48-prevention-of-mental-health-and-substance-use-disorders-in-young-people .

-- Institute of Medicine, Unequal Treatment: What Healthcare Providers Need to Know about Racial and Ethnic Disparities in Healthcare (2002), http://www.google.com/search?sourceid=chrome&ie=UTF-8&q=Unequal+Treatmen... (pdf).
+[ix] Institute of Medicine, Unequal Treatment: What Healthcare Providers Need to Know about Racial and Ethnic Disparities in Healthcare (2002), http://www.google.com/search?sourceid=chrome&ie=UTF-8&q=Unequal+Treatment%3A+What+Healthcare+Providers+need+to+Know+About+Racial+and+Ethnic+Disparities+in+Healthcare (pdf).